ReScience/ReScience-submission/article/Larisch-2018.md

 \includegraphics[width=0.4\textwidth]{./figures/temporal_Code.png}
 \caption{ \textbf{Different connectivity patterns.}
          Depending on the spiking activity, different connectivity patterns emerge between the neurons.
-         The color scheme is similar to them in the original publication.
+         The color scheme is similar to that in the original publication.
-         Weak connections are blue, strong unidirectional connections are yellow and red are strong bidirectional connections.
+         Weak connections are blue, strong unidirectional connections are yellow, and red are strong bidirectional connections.
          \textbf{Left}, Neurons with similar high firing rates develop strong bidirectional connections.
-         \textbf{Right}, connection pattern follows the temporal order of the occurred spikes.}
+         \textbf{Right}, connection pattern follows the temporal order of the occurred spikes.
+         The y- axes shown the index of the presynaptic neuron, the x-axes the index of the postsynaptic neurons}
 \label{Fig_con}
 \end{figure}

 In addition to the replication of experimental findings of pair-based and triplet STDP experiments,
-@Clopath2010 presented how the synaptic connectivity, emerging from the proposed learning rule, is influenced by the spiking behavior of the neurons.
+@Clopath2010 presented how the synaptic connectivity (emerging from the proposed learning rule) is influenced by the spiking behavior of the neurons.
 \textbf{Fig. \ref{Fig_con} left} shows the obtained connection structure if neurons fire with different frequencies.
 Here, the color scheme is similar to the original publication.
 Weak connections ( above $\frac{3}{4}$ of the maximum activity) are blue.
 Yellow represents strongly unidirectional connections while red represents strong bidirectional connections.
 Neurons with similarly high firing rates develop strong bidirectional connections, because they are often active at the same time.
 This suggests that learning is based on the correlation between the neuronal activities in a Hebbian manner.
-Weak connections are emerged to neurons with a low firing under $5 Hz$ rate.
+Weak connections are assigned to neurons with a low firing rate below $5 Hz$.
-If the postsynaptic neuron firing with a rate above $5 Hz$, strong unidirectional weights emerge.
+If the postsynaptic neuron is firing with a rate above $5 Hz$, strong unidirectional weights emerge.
 This is in line with the connection pattern presented in the original paper (see **Fig. 4** in [@Clopath2010]).

 If the neurons fire in a specific temporal order, this sequence is reflected in the connection pattern (see \textbf{Fig. \ref{Fig_con} left}).